Location Old Oak Common, London

 For more information on this project please contact Adam West.

-The Oaklands proposals are the first part of the Old Oak and Park Royal Redevelopment strategic / zoning masterplan for the Old Oak and Park Royal Development Corporation (OPDC) to receive planning permission and break ground.
+The Oaklands proposals were the first part of the Old Oak and Park Royal Redevelopment strategic / zoning masterplan for the Old Oak and Park Royal Development Corporation (OPDC) to receive planning permission and break ground.
 The overall 500ha OPDC masterplan site is a combination of many individual sites located on either side of the Paddington Branch (Grand Union Canal) and criss-crossed by railway lines.
 In 2015, CZWG was commissioned by NHG and QPR to provide a detailed masterplan for 1.8ha of the site, and in 2016 was granted planning consent by the OPDC.

-The £175 million mixed use regeneration project will deliver 605 new homes, 40% of which will be affordable.
-NHG and QPR are working together to deliver the first major development in the regeneration area.
+The £175 million mixed use regeneration project has delivered 605 new homes, 40% of which will are affordable.

-The plan is predicated on the provision of a grand new boulevard that will diagonally cross the canal to the northern development zone.
+The development is predicated on the provision of a grand new boulevard that will diagonally cross the canal to the northern development zone.
 Two towers of 17 and 27 storeys herald entry into the OPDC masterplan area, linking to other midrise buildings of the development.

 Ground and first floor uses include shared workspace offices shops, cafés, community centre and nursery school.

 All corner apartment balconies are attractively quarter circular, defining the smoothly rounded aesthetic of these fairly exposed buildings.
 The black and brown semi glazed bricks echo the railway engineering brickwork of the surrounding area and exhibit an attractive sheen which enhances the curves.
 Contrasting off-white brick punctuations tone with the precast GRC elements.

 Joining the busy landscaped boulevard, a delightful softer green play and amenity street will eventually connect the proposed HS2 and Crossrail Interchange with the Grand Union Canal.
 Additional roof top gardens provide activity and relaxation spaces with great views.